Modify CAM output#

 # Look at your solution

-When the run is completed, look into the archive directory for:
+When the run is complete, go to the archive directory:

 cd /glade/derecho/scratch/$USER/archive/b1850_high_freq/atm/hist